Davichi

-Davichi (Korean: 다비치; RR: Dabichi) is a South Korean pop duo formed in 2008.
-The duo consists of vocalists Lee Hae-ri and Kang Min-kyung.
+Davichi (Korean: 다비치; RR: Dabichi) is a South Korean pop duo, formed in 2008, that consists of Lee Hae-ri and Kang Min-kyung.

+The duo has released three studio albums and seven extended plays to date, and featured on several soundtracks for television dramas such as Big (2012), Iris II (2013), It's Okay, That's Love (2014), Descendants of the Sun (2016) and Moon Lovers: Scarlet Heart Ryeo (2016).
+Since their debut with the single "I Love You Even Though I Hate You", they have experienced consistent commercial success, with seven number-one singles in Korea.
+They have a less pop aesthetic than usually defines K-pop and Hallyu, focusing more on power ballads influenced with R&B. They have sold over 42 million digital singles, making them one of the best-selling girl groups.

+Name

 Their name, "Davichi", is derived from the Korean phrase "shining over everything" (다 비치).

-The duo has released three studio albums and six extended plays to date, and featured on several soundtracks for television dramas such as Big (2012), Iris II (2013), It's Okay, That's Love (2014), Descendants of the Sun (2016) and Moon Lovers: Scarlet Heart Ryeo (2016).
-Since their debut with the single "I Love You Even Though I Hate You", they have experienced consistent commercial success, with seven number-one singles in Korea.
-They have a less pop aesthetic than usually defines K-pop and Hallyu, focusing more on power ballads influenced with R&B.

 Career

-2008–2010: Debut and Breakthrough
+2008–2010: Debut and breakthrough

 The duo released their debut studio album, Amaranth, on February 4, 2008.
 The promotional track "I Love You Even Though I Hate You" won the "Rookie of the Month" award for February at the Cyworld Digital Music Awards.
 The duo subsequently promoted the track "Sad Promise" from the album.
 On July 8, they released a repackaged edition of their first album titled Vivid Summer Edition, with "Love and War" as the promotional single.

 In the final months of 2008, Davichi won awards for "Best New Artist" at the Mnet Asian Music Awards, Golden Disk Awards, and the Seoul Music Awards.

 On March 5, 2009, Davichi released the extended play Davichi in Wonderland, with the lead single "8282".
 The song proved to be popular among the general public and continued Davichi's chart success.

 The following year on May 6, 2010, Davichi released their second EP, Innocence, with the lead single "Time, Please Stop".
 The music video to the lead single featured T-ara's Eun-jung.